-Lippert slideout adjustment
+How to adjust a Lippert slideout - RV Travel

 Dear Gary,

 Can you explain the adjustment sequence on how far the slides go in and out with my Lippert slideout?
-The manual just says to adjust the jam nuts, but not which way. —Paul.
-B.
+The manual just says to adjust the jam nuts, but not which way. —Paul B.

 Dear Paul,

-I checked with the Customer Service Manager at Lippert and evidently they’ve edited that user’s guide you sent me, to make it a little clearer about those adjusting nuts.
+Lippert has edited the user’s guide from what you sent me to make it a little more clear about those adjusting nuts.
 As it states below, you move nuts C and B in relationship to the bracket in order to effectuate a good seal.

 Adjusting room so it seals in the IN position